Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext display lines containing the pattern root and 3 lines after them in the file /etc/passwd
-17-hidethisword will display all the lines in the file /etc/passwd that do not contain the patter bin 18-letteronly will display all line of the file starting with a letter 19-AZ will replace all characters A and c with Z and e respectively
+17-hidethisword will display all the lines in the file /etc/passwd that do not contain the patter bin 18-letteronly will display all line of the file starting with a letter 19-AZ will replace all characters A and c with Z and e respectively 20-hiago will create a script that removes all letter c and C from input